sukebenet/dreampower/README.md

 ![Logo](readmeimgs/logo.png?raw=true "logo")

 The original [DeepNude Software](https://www.deepnude.com) and all its safety measures have been violated and exposed by hackers.
-Two days after the launch, the reverse engineering of the app was already on github.
-It no longer makes sense to hide the source code.
-DeepNude uses an interesting method to solve a typical AI problem, so it could be useful for researchers and developers working in other fields such as fashion, cinema and visual effects.
+Two days after the launch, the [reverse engineering](https://github.com/open-deepnude/open-deepnude) of the app was already on github.
+It is complete and runnable.
+So it no longer makes sense to hide the source code.
+The purpose of this repo is only to add technical information about the algorithm and is aimed at specialists and programmers, who have asked us to share the technical aspects of this creative tool.

+DeepNude uses an interesting method to solve a typical AI problem, so it could be useful for researchers and developers working in other fields such as *fashion*, *cinema* and *visual effects*.

+We are sure that github's community can take the best from this controversial algorithm, and inspire other and better creative tools.

-This repo contains the core algorithm, not the user interface.
+This repo contains only the core algorithm, not the user interface.

 # How DeepNude works?